*List is being updated...

 Prof. S. N. Singh (Fellow, IEEE) obtained his M. Tech. and Ph.
 D. in Electrical Engineering from Indian Institute of Technology Kanpur, in 1989 and 1995, respectively.
 He was Vice Chancellor in Madan Mohan Malaviya University of Technology, Gorakhpur, India.
-Currently, Dr. Singh is Professor in the Department of Electrical Engineering at Indian Institute of Technology Kanpur, India.
+Currently, Dr. Singh is Professor in the Department of Electrical Engineering at Indian Institute of Technology Kanpur, India, and the Director, IIITM Gwalior, India.
 He also worked as Visiting Professor at Denmark Technical University, Denmark.
 Before joining IIT Kanpur as Associate Professor, Dr Singh worked with UP SEB as Assistant Engineer from 1988 to 1996, with IIT Rookree as Assistant Professor from 1996 to 2001 and with AIT, Bangkok, Thailand as Assistant Professor from 2001 to 2003.
 Dr Singh received several awards including Young Engineer Award 2000 of Indian National Academy of Engineering, Khosla Research Award of IIT Roorkee, and Young Engineer Award of CBIP New Delhi (India), 1996.
 Prof Singh is receipt of Humboldt Fellowship of Germany and Otto-monsted Fellowship of Denmark.
 His research interests include power system restructuring, FACTS, power system optimization & control, security analysis, wind power, etc. Prof Singh is a Fellow of IETE India, Fellow of IEEE, USA, and a Fellow of the Institution of Engineers (India).
 Prof Singh has published more than 400 papers in International/national journals/conferences.
 He has also written two Books on Electric Power Generation, Transmission and Distribution and “Fundamentals of Electrical Engineering” published by PHI.